 I think that murals created and painted by students from that community will not only convey the message but it will also serve as a beneficial opportunity for the students.

 After I mentioned to one of the volunteers of the Gideon Foundation Against Child Sacrifice how I organized students to paint a mural against female genital mutilation as a Peace Corps Volunteers in Mali, we were then making plans for the Gideon Foundation to do a mural project with students.
 The Gideon Foundation Against Child Sacrifice is currently located within a secondary school in Soroti, Uganda.
 We then explained that drawing contest at the end of a session that the Gideon Foundation held with students about human sacrifice.
+The muraledesign provide best wall mural for you.

 Of course, the Gideon Foundation volunteers and I consulted with the art teacher at the school, who also happens to be the head schoolmaster, Madame Teddie Namakula.
 We consulted with her about the needed supplies, where the murals should be painted and asked for her support.
 The Advocacy Project was generous enough to give all of the needed funds to paint 2 murals, which amounted to $40.
+If you want to develop a new art then first you need to view art blog here you can check this out.

 The volunteers of the Gideon Foundation along with Madame Teddie Namakula, headmaster of the school who also happens to be an art teacher, picked 2 winning drawings: